The Mexican Art Gift Guide of Handcrafts You Love

 Tin Punched Mirrors

-Add a splash of color to any room with Mexican art pillows from Etsy.
+Add a splash of color to any room with Mexican art pillows from Oaxaca By Hand on Etsy.
 Choose from Aztec symbols to nature to add some vibrant style and fun!

 These tin stars are magical for a courtyard, but there’s no way to get a decent size star in your luggage.
 They do not breakdown and are dangerous rolling around in the backseat of your car.
 The stars have one point that is hinged and can be opened to put a lightbulb in.
 We like the ones with colorful marbles that shine little spots of color.
 You can also get them with just the small cutouts to let the light through for a one-color glow.
 The bigger the star, the more impressive.
 These can be hung indoors or outdoors.

 Did you forget to bring back a hammock on your last vacation?
 No worries!
-I found some for you that can satisfy any budget.
+I found some for you that can satisfy any budget and patio decor.

 Clothing and Accessories

-Compliment any outfit with color or handcrafted leather with these handmade Mexican bags on Etsy.
+Compliment any outfit with color or handcrafted leather with these Mexican handbags from Mauzari and SoleiEthnic on Etsy.

 Mexican Party Planning